kristuerlinckx/technovate-cloud-workshop/README.md

 ```
 * You have a working Google Cloud subscription (use the $300 free allowance to get started without any costs).
   [Click here](https://console.cloud.google.com) to get to the Google Cloud Platform (GCP).
+  * For this, you need a valid credit card.
+It's very unlikely that you'll have to pay anything, but it doesn't hurt to be careful.
-  * **The account has been provided to you by AE for the duration of the Technovate.**
+  * **If you're really struggling to find a credit card, AE may provide an account for the duration of the Technovate.
+There are only a couple accounts available though.**
 * Make sure [npm](https://www.npmjs.com/get-npm) is setup.
 The exact way you install npm depends on the OS you're using.
 * Download the Angular CLI to create your own project that we will deploy to Firebase.
   ```bash